 Drive south this morning to Rockland where we tour the Sail, Power & Steam Museum, a set of interactive exhibits on Maine maritime life located at the historic Old Snow Shipyard.
 Hands-on nautical displays preserve and tell stories of the rich heritage of sail, power and steam vessels along the Maine coast.
 After lunch, continue to Owls Head State Park where the main attraction is the Owls Head Lighthouse at the southern entrance to Rockland Harbor.
 One of 65 lighthouses on the Maine coast, the white tower capped with a black lantern was designed in 1826 by order of President John Quincy Adams as a navigational aid to help ships safely transport lime out of the harbor.
 Automated in 1989, it is still operational today.

 Late this afternoon we continue to Camden, one of the most picturesque towns on the Maine coast, where we spend two nights.
-A popular mid-coast Maine destination, Camden hugs a snug harbor at the base of Camden Hills State Park.
+A popular mid-coast Maine destination, Camden hugs a snug harbor at the base of Camden Hills State Park, one of Maine's prime fall foliage areas.
 Our inn is optimally located in the compact downtown that’s filled with well-preserved 19th-century storefronts housing boutiques, galleries, antique shops and cafes.

 Day 3: Schooner Sail / Beech Hill Preserve

-Following a picnic lunch in the wooded hills above the bay, we hike in Beech Hill Preserve, part of the Coastal Mountains Land Trust.
+Following a picnic lunch in the colorful wooded hills above the bay, we hike in Beech Hill Preserve, part of the Coastal Mountains Land Trust.
 The 300-acre nature reserve lies on the Maine Birding Trail and is home to 141 bird species including the eastern towhee, savannah sparrow and northern harrier.
 Originally an early 20th-century farm, today the preserve is managed for grassland bird habitat and organic blueberry production.
-On fall departures, the blueberry barrens may have turned bright crimson when we visit.
+Depending on the timing of our visit, the blueberry barrens may have turned bright crimson.
 From Beech Hill’s summit, survey Penobscot Bay and the Camden Hills.

 Day 4: Penobscot Bay / Deer Isle